ENSTABretagneRobotics/oculus_ros2/oculus_ros2/how_to_handle_oculus_driver_dependancy.md

 cd oculus_driver/python
 pip3 install --user -e .
 ```
-How can I automatise thi in a `CMakeList.txt` in order to not have to clone my self the git repo
+How can I automatise this in a `CMakeList.txt` in order to not have to clone my self the git repo

 To automate the process of installing dependencies for your script, you can use the FetchContent module in CMake.
 The FetchContent module allows you to download and install external dependencies as part of your CMake build process.